mxbb-0-1/20MIS1068_AI/README.md

      ```
    - After 5 requests from the same user, the API will return an HTTP 429 status code, indicating that the request limit has been reached.

-## Submission

-- **GitHub Repository**: The code and related files are submitted via this GitHub repository.
-- **Docker Hub Repository**: The Docker image is available on Docker Hub.
-You can pull the image using the command provided above.

 ---

 ## Screenshots: